sekwah41/Naruto-Mod/docs/faq.md

 ## Can you make a fabric version?
 Due to the underlying library I am writing at this current time there are too many systems relying on forge specific code.
-If the cross compatability mods add the main features I need, I may consider it in the future but forge for now is the priority.
+If the cross compatibility mods add the main features I need, I may consider it in the future but forge for now is the priority.